Becky Hammon coaching the aces sideline

 A year later she repeated that feat, helping the Aces become the first team to claim back-to-back WNBA titles in more than 20 years.

-In her first two years with the Aces, Las Vegas tallied a 60-16 (.789) mark in the regular season, 16-3 (.842) in playoff games and also captured the 2022 Commissioner’s Cup crown.
+In all, through her first three years with the Aces, Las Vegas tallied a 77-29 (.726) mark in the regular season, 19-6 (.760) in playoff games and in addition to the back-to-back titles, captured the 2022 Commissioner’s Cup crown.

 The seeds for Hammon’s hiring were originally sewn when the Aces retired her jersey on September 13, 2021.
 That ceremony served as the culmination of the franchise’s 25th anniversary alumni initiative, which saw the Aces embrace their Utah and San Antonio roots, and celebrate the players who helped build the franchise and the league from the ground up.
 Las Vegas owner Mark Davis spent time with Hammon and her family that week, and walked away understandably impressed.